Mibu287/obsidian-vault/pytorch/Tensor/Tensor.md

 # 1. What is a Tensor?

-- a Tensor is a multi-dimensional array of single data type e.g:
+- a Tensor is a mul-dimensional array of single data type e.g:

 ```text